goodwi11/Documentation_en/docs/source/recommend.rst

 .. important::

- Be aware that the success of passing ads review of your advertising campaign depends on many factors.
+ Be aware that the success of moderation of your advertising campaign depends not only on these recommendations.